4 February 2021

 - contact the organisation that moves your goods (for example, a haulage firm) to find out what information they need to make the declarations for your goods, or if you will need to make them yourself

 If you do not import and export products directly check that any agent or business you use is prepared.

 Read the guidance on simplified customs procedures for trading with the EU from 1 january 2021.

 Further information is provided in HMRC’s advice for businesses trading with the EU.

 After the UK leaves the EU, plants and plant products (for example, vegetables, seeds and fruit) currently managed under the EU plant passport scheme will be subject to UK import controls.
 There is a new process you must follow.

-Read the guidance on importing and exporting plants and plant products if there’s no withdrawal deal and plant health controls.
+Read the guidance on importing and exporting plants and plant products from 1 January 2021 and plant health controls.

 You’ll need to list the seed variety you’re exporting on the EU Common Catalogue via a member state.

 The way you notify the UK authorities of these imports will change.
 If you export animals or animal products from the UK to the EU, you’ll need to follow a new process.

 Unless the EU lists UK breed societies and studbooks you will not be able to export animals to the EU on zootechnical terms.